livz/livz.github.io/_posts/2018-02-01-BoE-I-smell-a-rat.md

 * The host has most likely been compromised and is used for the mining of cryptocurrencies.
 * The host has most likely been infected by a piece of malware exploiting a vulnerability in the Microsoft Windows Domain Name System DNSAPI.dll (see CVE-2017-11779)

+#### Answer

+The host has been infected by a piece of malware that attempts to [_live off the land_](https://www.symantec.com/connect/blogs/attackers-are-increasingly-living-land).

 ## References
 * [Untangling Kovter’s persistence methods](https://blog.malwarebytes.com/threat-analysis/2016/07/untangling-kovter/)